wallabag/wallabag/content/admin/mailer.md

 On wallabag < 2.6.1, the mailer was different (we were using an older version of Symfony).

-Here are the previous parameters available.
+Here are the previously available parameters.

 | Name | Description | Default |
 | -----|-------------|-------- |